LeonLicher/Sudoku/README.md

 # Eigene Website von Leon.
-Man kann (in 3 Schwierigkeitsstufen [noch nicht ganz!])
-Sudoku generieren, lösen lassen, per Buttonclick die Anzeige der Lösung toggeln.
+Man kann in 3 Schwierigkeitsstufen die Anzahl an Nullen die im Sudoku dynamisch generiert werden bestimmen, das Sudoku lösen lassen.

+#TODO: Formatting of the  Buttons
+#TODO: maybe in the future possibility to put solve the sudoku in UI with checking

 ## Sudoku